MoeCinnamo/Password-Creater/README.md

 It can change the password of the website administrator without damage.
 It can be modified normally by writing the key of the corresponding encryption algorithm into the database.

-It supports MD5, crypt, SHA1, AES and other commonly used password encryption algorithms.
+It supports MD5, crypt, SHA1 and other commonly used password encryption algorithms.

 It has no requirements for servers, and can be used by any server that can install any version of PHP.